 Ethos and Vision

-The 600 or so pupils who attend the school come from various first and primary schools within Northumberland and Newcastle.
-They follow a four-year course of study; and at 13 plus pupils transfer to Secondary and High schools.
-Pupils are proud ambassadors for their school.
+The pupils who attend the school come from various first and primary schools within Northumberland and Newcastle.
 They have an extremely positive attitude to learning and work hard at all times.
 High levels of mutual respect pervade the school so that incidents of poor behaviour, bullying or racism are rare.

-In September 2017 PCMS converted to an Academy and is actively developing relationships to extend the school network.
+In September 2017 PCMS converted to an Academy and in September 2020 converts to Ponteland Community Primary school.

-The school is accommodated in a relatively modern, 40 years old, building with facilities grouped around two internal courtyards as follows: 17 classrooms with interactive whiteboards, some with specialist features as, for example, the music room; two small instrumental practice rooms; a well equipped ICT suite; dining room; sports hall with three additional classrooms; design and technology; art; food and textiles; humanities; drama and two science laboratories.
+The school is accommodated in a relatively modern, 40 years old, building with facilities grouped around two internal courtyards as follows: classrooms with interactive whiteboards, some with specialist features as, for example, the music room; two small instrumental practice rooms; a well equipped ICT suite; dining room; sports hall; design and technology; art; food and textiles; drama and two science laboratories.
 Outdoors, we have well maintained 9v9 3G pitch, extensive games fields, a hard play area and tennis courts.
 The 9v9 all-weather artificial turf pitch was completed in Summer 2014.
 We hold a platinum sports ‘Games Mark’ school award and have anti-bullying accreditation.
 We are committed to maintaining our organizational and strong mental health through improvement, commitment and consistency.

-The aims of Ponteland Community Middle School clearly state our intention to assess pupils’ learning for the purposes of recording their achievements and of diagnosing problems and solutions.
+The aims of School clearly state our intention to assess pupils’ learning for the purposes of recording their achievements and of diagnosing problems and solutions.
 We totally endorse the best practice in assessment which has the following features:

 It ensures the curriculum is 21st Century, enriched and innovative;